The definitive guide to skiing in California

 As part of our weekend warrior content series, this week we’re focusing on ski resorts in California.
 With this content series, we hope to inspire weekend warriors around the country to get out there an explore their backyard.

-That said, if you're looking for a new backyard, check out our other posts on skiing near NYC, skiing near Boston, skiing near Seattle, ski resorts near DC, and skiing near Chicago.
+That said, if you're looking for a new backyard, check out our other posts on skiing near NYC, skiing near Boston, skiing near Seattle, ski resorts near DC, skiing in North Carolina, and skiing near Chicago.

 Our guide to the skiing in California begins below: